MerginMaps/docs/src/gis/supported_formats/index.md

 | [PostGIS](#postgresql-postgis)        | :thumbsup:    | requires internet connection              |
 | WFS            | :warning:    | requires internet connection                                                                        |

-There are more formats supported, please see full list of supported [QGIS providers](#full-list-of-supported-qgis-providers) and [OGR drivers](#full-list-of-supported-ogr-drivers)
+There are more formats supported, please see full list of supported [QGIS providers](#supported-qgis-providers), [OGR and GDAL drivers](#supported-gdal-and-ogr-drivers).

 ::: tip
 Go to [Behind Data Synchronisation](../../manage/synchronisation/index.md) to read more about how synchronisation works in <MainPlatformNameLink />.